LentAxis/GridWorld-SARSA-Softmax-policy/README.md

-# GridWorld-SARSA-Softmax-policy
+# GridWorld
+## SARSA with Softmax policy

-A SARSA/Softmax solution for the reinforcement learning problem 'GridWorld'
+A SARSA/Softmax solution for the reinforcement learning problem 'GridWorld'.